 1.1 Background Information

 A spontaneous effective cough is a reflex mechanism utilising maximum forced exhalation to clear irritants or secretions form the airway.
-Assisted coughing is a long standing technique used in the assessment and treatment of spinal cord injured patients.
+Assisted coughing is a long standing manual technique used in the assessment and treatment of spinal cord injured patients.
 When the spinal cord is damaged the respiratory muscles innervated below the level of the lesion become paralysed.
 All acute lesions need prophylactic respiratory therapy as they are prone to hypostatic pneumonia.
 Paralysis of the intercostal muscles and / or the abdominal muscles results in severe impairment of forced expiration.,, Assisted coughing is the term used to describe the way an individual can replace the function of the paralysed expiratory muscles by creating increased pressure underneath the working diaphragm.
 This is usually performed by an assistant on the patient, but some patients can learn to perform the technique on themselves; self assisted coughing.

 1.2 Aim / Purpose